ecmwf/metview-python/docs/api/functions/dates.rst

     :type fs: :class:`Geopoints`
     :rtype: list of datetime.datetime

-    The return values also contain the time components.
+    The return values combine the date and time components.

 .. mv-minigallery:: dates